msesia/knockoffgwas/README.md

 This script will also verify whether required R packages are available and install them otherwise.

-The analysis should take approximately 5 minutes on a personal computer.
+The analysis should take less than 5 minutes on a personal computer.
 The results can be visualized interactively with the script `visualize.sh`, which will launch a [Shiny](https://shiny.rstudio.com/) app in your browser.
 Some additional R packages are required by the visualization tool, and will be automatically installed if not found.

 ```{bash}
 ./visualize.sh